Tokunoshima Island 徳之島

 Tokunoshima is home to stunning coral coasts and a rare form of bullfighting

 Tokunoshima Island, the second largest of the Amami Islands, is located halfway between Amami Oshima and Okinoerabujima approximately 489 kilometers south of Kyushu and 100 kilometers north of Okinawa.
 Despite its distance from the mainland, the island is still part of Kagoshima Prefecture.
 Attractions include snorkeling, diving, and a form of bullfighting known as togyu or bull sumo.

 How to Get There

 Located off the coast of Okinawa, Tokunoshima is accessible by airplane or ferry.

 The island has two ferry ports, one in Tokunoshima and one in Amagi.
-The port of Kametoku in the town of Tokunoshima has regular services to Okinawa, Kagoshima, and Kobe.
+The port of Kametoku in the town of Tokunoshima has regular services to Okinawa and Kagoshima.
 The smaller Hetono seaport, located in the town of Amagi, has ferries to Kagoshima and Amami Oshima.

 As in standard sumo, bulls in togyu are ranked according to ability

 Goat is one of the island's culinary specialties

 One of Tokunoshima's main cultural attractions is togyu or bull sumo.
 While the idea of bullfighting conjures up images of Spanish matadors and bloodied opponents, this more genteel event sees bull pitted against bull in a short fight for dominance.
 Togyu has a history on the island of around 400 years.